databricks/genai-cookbook/genai_cookbook/nbs/1-introduction-to-rag.md

 An agent with a retriever tool is one pattern for RAG, and has the advantage of deciding when to it needs to perform retrieval.
 This cookbook will describe how to build such an agent.

-## Core components of a RAG application
+## Core components of a Agent application

-A RAG application is an example of a [compound AI system](https://bair.berkeley.edu/blog/2024/02/18/compound-ai-systems/): it expands on the language capabilities of the model alone by combining it with other tools and procedures.
+An Agent application is an example of a [compound AI system](https://bair.berkeley.edu/blog/2024/02/18/compound-ai-systems/): it expands on the language capabilities of the model alone by combining it with other tools and procedures.

 When using a standalone LLM, a user submits a request, such as a question, to the LLM, and the LLM responds with an answer based solely on its training data.

-In its most basic form, the following steps happen in a RAG application:
+In its most basic form, the following steps happen in an Agent application with a retriever tool:

 1. **Retrieval:** The **user's request** is used to query some outside source of information.
 This might mean querying a vector store, conducting a keyword search over some text, or querying a SQL database.
 The goal of the retrieval step is to obtain **supporting data** that will help the LLM provide a useful response.